manganarofabio/gestures_recog_NN/README.md

 PyTorch implementation of a CNN based gesture recognition system.

 This repo is about the project I've done and presented for my Masters' degree thesis.
-All the details and techincal analysis are explained in my [thesis](https://github.com/manganarofabio/gestures_recog_NN/blob/master/docs/Tesi_Manganaro_Fabio.pdf) and [presentation](https://github.com/manganarofabio/gestures_recog_NN/blob/master/docs/Manganaro_Fabio_tesi_magistrale_esposizione.pdf)
+All the details and techincal analysis are explained in my [thesis].(https://github.com/manganarofabio/gestures_recog_NN/blob/master/docs/Tesi_Manganaro_Fabio.pdf) and [presentation](https://github.com/manganarofabio/gestures_recog_NN/blob/master/docs/Manganaro_Fabio_tesi_magistrale_esposizione.pdf)

-The whole thesis project leaded to the paper [Hand Gestures for the Human-Car Interaction:the Briareo dataset](https://github.com/manganarofabio/gestures_recog_NN/blob/master/docs/ICIAP19___Hand_Gestures.pdf) submitted to ICIAP 2019.
+The whole thesis project leaded to the submission of the paper ["Hand Gestures for the Human-Car Interaction:the Briareo dataset"](https://github.com/manganarofabio/gestures_recog_NN/blob/master/docs/ICIAP19___Hand_Gestures.pdf) Fabio Manganaro, Stefano Pini, Guido Borghi, Roberto Vezzani, andRita CucchiaraUniversity of Modena and Reggio Emilia, ItalyDepartment of Engineering “Enzo Ferrari", submitted to ICIAP 2019.

 Example of working prototype: